 Citrix MCS is completely relying on storage.
 When the VM is provisioned two types of disks are created for each VM: a differencing disk and an identity disk.

-Each storage repository will get one full snapshot of the master VM image, which is read-only and shared across the VMs.
+Each storage repository gets one full snapshot of the master VM image, which is read-only and shared across the VMs.